Top 11 Tips for Planning an Outdoor Wedding That Your Guests will Rave About!

 2. Create a Comfortable Guest Experience

-We want guests to feel as comfortable celebrating outside as they would at an indoor event.
+When planning for an outdoor wedding, we want guests to feel as comfortable celebrating outside as they would at an indoor event.
 There are simple ways to provide a little extra comfort for your guests when they are spending an afternoon and evening outside.
 Stock their welcome bags with goodies like sunscreen, sunglasses and snacks for the bus ride to your location.
 Welcome them to the event with a refreshing beverage.
 At the ceremony, provide parasols to protect them from the blazing sun overhead.
 We love printing the ceremony program onto paper fans that pull double duty to provide information and a bit of a breeze for your guests.
 At cocktail hour, large umbrellas provide shade for mingling.
 Offering pashminas to guests who feel chilly and rolling in heaters after sunset is a great way to ensure your guests stay toasty during dinner and dancing.
 These are the elements and special touches that keep your guests focused on the important moments of the evening rather than distracted and upset because they are uncomfortable.
 Keep them happy and they will rave about your wedding for years to come!

 3. Bring everything, including the Kitchen Sink